 \subsection{CFS for Obstacle Avoidance}

-In order to address the non-convexity of obstacle avoidance constraints, we adopt the CFS methodology, as originally proposed in \cite{Liu18convex}.
+In order to address the non-convexity of obstacle avoidance constraints, we adopt the Convex Feasible Set methodology, as originally proposed in \citep{Liu18convex}.
 The key idea is to transform the non-convex constraint set into a sequence of convex approximations centered around a reference trajectory.
 This allows the original trajectory optimization to be solved via an iterative convex programming procedure.

 Let each obstacle $\mathcal{O}_m \subset \mathbb{R}^3$ be represented implicitly by a signed distance function $\phi_m(\mathbf{x})$, such that:

 Assuming $\phi_m$ is semi-convex and piecewise smooth (as supported by signed or directional distance functions), the feasible region for the UAV is: